 Was the snare drum recorded with microphones, and if so, how was the snare miked up?
 Was there only a single top microphone, or was a bottom microphone included in the recording as well?
 How well is the snare picked up in the overheads and room mics?

-Positioning the mic above the snare will generally yield a cleaner, more transient sound across the frequency spectrum but can be sensitive to bleed from the other drums and cymbals of the kit (particularly the nearby hi-hats).
+Positioning the mic above the snare will generally yield a cleaner, more transient sound across the frequency spectrum.
+Still, it can be sensitive to bleed from the other drums and cymbals of the kit (particularly the nearby hi-hats).
 Conversely, positioning a mic underneath the snare will capture more of the snare rattle and character of the snare drum, perhaps with a bit less bleed.

 If a mic is positioned to capture the top head of the snare attack, we may want to lengthen the compressor's attack time to really shape the attack of the snare sound in the mix.
 We can also opt to compress the bottom snare signal a bit more quickly to enhance the body and sustain of the snare rattle while taming the transients slightly.
 This is just a suggestion.